 Skip to main content

 CoreWeave Straggler Detection tracks each GPU in a distributed training job and alerts when one falls out of sync, letting you cordon the offending node before it degrades job performance further.
-It also provides continuous NCCL-level metrics on latency, bandwidth, message sizes, and rank-level communication, all surfaced in dedicated Grafana dashboards with negligible performance overhead.
+It also provides continuous NCCL-level metrics on latency, bandwidth, message sizes, and rank-level communication, all surfaced in dedicated Grafana dashboards with minimal performance overhead.
 This guide details how to install and configure the Straggler Detection plugin within a SUNK cluster.
-After completing this guide, your cluster will automatically detect GPU hangs and surface NCCL performance data in Grafana.
+After you complete this guide, your cluster automatically detects GPU hangs and surfaces NCCL performance data in Grafana.

 Prerequisites